Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

-Popper's three world view unveils an important implication for algorithm engineering that is easily overlooked.
-From an epistemological perspective, scientific knowledge resides in World~3.
+Popper's three world view unveils an important implication for algorithm engineering that is easily overlooked: Any scientific knowledge resides in World~3.
 The same observation applies to algorithm engineering and its body of knowledge.
-Mind that our understanding of a specific real-world problem or a specific algorithm implementation is ontologically different; both reside in World~1.
-World~1 matters from a practical point of view, but World~3 is what we are interested in from a scientific point of view.
-In other words, from a practical point of view we are interested in real-world problems and algorithm implementations, whereas from a scientific point of view we focus on knowledge of and about algorithmic tasks and designs.
+Mind that our understanding of a specific real-world problem or a specific algorithm implementation is ontologically different: both reside in World~1.
+World~1 is what matters from a practical perspective, whereas World~3 is what we are interested in from a scientific perspective.
+In other words, from a practical perspective we are interested in real-world problems and algorithm implementations, whereas from a scientific perspective we focus on knowledge of and about algorithmic tasks and designs.
 We now discuss in turn what knowledge of and about tasks as well as knowledge of and about algorithmic designs can be formulated.